oracle/fmw-kubernetes/docs-source/content/oam/patch-and-upgrade/upgrade_an_operator_release.md

 description: "Instructions on how to update the Oracle WebLogic Server Kubernetes Operator version."
 ---

-These instructions apply to upgrading operators within the 3.x release family as additional versions are released.
+These instructions apply to upgrading the operator within the 3.x release family as additional versions are released.

 {{% notice note %}}
-The new Oracle WebLogic Server Kubernetes Operator docker image must be installed on the master node AND each of the worker nodes in your Kubernetes cluster.
-Alternatively you can place the image in a docker registry that your cluster can access.
+The new Oracle WebLogic Server Kubernetes Operator Docker image must be installed on the master node AND each of the worker nodes in your Kubernetes cluster.
+Alternatively you can place the image in a Docker registry that your cluster can access.
 {{% /notice %}}

 1. Pull the Oracle WebLogic Server Kubernetes Operator 3.X.X image by running the following command on the master node: